hybridgroup/taskmapper/README.md

-# taskmapper
+# Taskmapper

-taskmapper is a Gem which eases communication with various project and ticket management systems by providing a consistent Ruby API.
+Taskmapper is a Gem which eases communication with various project and ticket management systems by providing a consistent Ruby API.

-taskmapper let's you "remap" a system into the consistent taskmapper API, easily.
+Taskmapper let's you "remap" a system into the consistent Taskmapper API, easily.
 For instance the description of an issue/ticket, might be named **description** in one system, and **problem-description** somewhere else.
-Via taskmapper, this would always be called **description**.
-The taskmapper remaps makes it easy for you to integrate different kinds of ticket systems, into your own system.
-You don't have to take care of all the different kinds of systems, and their different APIs. taskmapper handles all this *for* you, so you can focus on making your application awesome.
+Via Taskmapper, this would always be called **description**.
+The Taskmapper remaps makes it easy for you to integrate different kinds of ticket systems, into your own system.
+You don't have to take care of all the different kinds of systems, and their different APIs.
+Taskmapper handles all this *for* you, so you can focus on making your application awesome.

 ## Installation

-taskmapper is a Gem, so we can easily install it by using RubyGems:
+Taskmapper is a Gem, so we can easily install it by using RubyGems:

     gem install taskmapper

-taskmapper depends on [Hashie](http://github.com/intridea/hashie), which is an amazing library which makes converting objects to hashes, and the other way around, a joy.
+Taskmapper depends on [Hashie](http://github.com/intridea/hashie), which is an amazing library which makes converting objects to hashes, and the other way around, a joy.
 It should be installed automatically whenever installing taskmapper.

 ### Finding and installing a provider

-taskmapper by itself won't do too much.
+Taskmapper by itself won't do too much.
 You may want to install a provider, to retrieve a list of available providers issue the following command:

     gem search taskmapper